 In this article, we take a look at why one mummy decided to enroll her child into childcare instead.

-Mrs Adeline Chin, a 25-year-old full time working HR personnel, with a one-year-old daughter Kaylee, chose to enroll her daughter in a Childcare Centre that provides Infant Care Services.
+Mrs Adeline Chin is a 25-year-old full time working HR personnel, with a one-year-old daughter Kaylee.
+She chose to enroll her daughter in a Childcare Centre that provides Infant Care Services.
 Here’s why:

-Here are a few prerequisites parents can take note before deciding on a particular centre:
+Here are a few prerequisites parents can take note of before deciding on a particular centre:

 - Cleanliness and hygiene